Maria Sharapova Bio And Facts

 Maria Sharapova is a famous former professional tennis player.
 Her rise to fame came when she became the first Russian woman to win Wimbledon.
 She’s also had success at other high ranking tennis competitions and even the Olympics.
 However, she faced a lot of controversy when she was suspended from playing tennis after testing positive for banned substances.
-The substance was meldonium and she had been taking it since 2006 for health reasons.
-However, the substance was added to the list of banned substances in 2016 and Sharapova was still taking it.
-She was banned from playing tennis for 15 months.

 Maria Sharapova was born in Nyagan, Siberia and started playing tennis very young.
 Her natural talents were noticed and when she was six her family moved to the US for Sharapova to receive professional training in Florida.
 Her career picked up fast and by 13 she had won the Girls 16s competition.
-She officially went pro at just 14 years old and became the youngest girl to reach the finals at the Australian Open junior championship in 2002.
+She officially went pro at just 14 years old and became the youngest girl to reach the finals at the Australian Open Junior Championship in 2002.

 In 2003, she won her first WTA Title at the Japan Open Tennis Competition.
 She then won at Wimbledon the next year when she was 17.
 She was the first woman Russian athlete to do this and also became the first Russian tennis player to be ranked first worldwide in 2005.
 She won her second Grand Slam title in 2006 and another in 2008 after battling shoulder problems.
 She eventually had to get shoulder surgery, but by 2012 she claimed her fourth Grand Slam title at the French Open.
 She was the tenth woman to complete a career Grand Slam.